Tuesday, 15 August 2017

 Pavitr took what she learned from the women’s group and made not only a plan for her immediate future, but her children’s as well

 .
 She started a daily needs shop that soon made enough to pay for her children’s school fees.
-As a family, they’ve discussed possible career options and have decided to aim for government jobs in India’s massive railway system.
+As a family, they’ve discussed possible career options and have decided to aim for government jobs in Asia.
 When reminded of how much money training for jobs like that require, Pavitr folds her arms casually.
 “My children are studying really well.
 What’s with money when my children are studying so well?
 There will be money.”
 Pavitr sets aside money each month in anticipation of their future needs.

 Prabhouti knew running a shop would be too physically demanding for her, so she used her savings from the group to purchase the supplies to make a local potato snack.
 Every morning, she makes them and every afternoon sells them to people returning from school or work.
 It helps support her and her two sons.
 The oldest of the two left has started talking about leaving the village to find work somewhere else.
 Prabhouti worries she won’t be able to get the supplies to make her snacks without his help.

 If he leaves, however, this time Prabhouti won’t be completely alone.
 Just around the corner is Pavitr and across the street is Sambha – neighbours she didn’t know before the self-help group.
 They’ve learned so much more than savings and self-help.
 The group taught them about community and what they’re capable of when women come together.

 If you would like to contribute to the community transforming work of Chetna, click here.

 Blog post currently doesn't have any comments.